kiwis08/KiwiNotch/ReadMe.md

 **DynamicIsland** exists thanks to the contributions and inspiration from:

 ### **🎯 Core Inspiration**
+- **BoringNotch**: The base project on which DynamicIsland is built on
 - **Apple's Dynamic Island**: The innovative hardware feature that inspired this software implementation
 - **NotchNook & HiDock**: Early notch customization pioneers
 - **macOS Design Principles**: Following Apple's human interface guidelines